History and Administration

 This provision requires states to enact and enforce a law that prohibits the possession of any open alcohol beverage container, or the consumption of any alcoholic beverage, in the passenger area of any motor vehicle located on a public highway, or the right-of-way of a public highway, in the states.
 States that fail to comply with these minimum requirements have a portion of their highway funds reserved.

-In FY 2012 and every year thereafter, if a state is not in compliance with the open container penalty provisions, then 2.5% of the National Highway System Performance Plan and the Surface Transportation Program funds are reserved in the subsequent fiscal year.
+In Fiscal Year 2012 and every year thereafter, if a state is not in compliance with the open container penalty provisions, then 2.5% of the National Highway System Performance Plan and the Surface Transportation Program funds are reserved in the subsequent fiscal year.

 For exact dollar amounts, funding charts by fiscal year can be found on the Federal Grant Programs page under "Highway Safety Funding."